am-blockchain/smart-contract-todo/README.md

   $ ganache-cli
   ```

-  - deploy the smart contract, in a separate terminal:
+  - deploy the smart contract, in a separate terminal, and from the folder `smart-contract`, type:
   ```
   $ truffle migrate --network devGanache
   OR